paulstothard/cgview/scripts/cgview_xml_builder/README.md

 map appearance arguments:

--size - The size of the map. [small/medium/large/x-large].
-Default is medium.
+-size - The size of the map. [small/medium/large/large-v2/x-large].
+Default is medium. large-v2 is recommended for most figures for publication.
 Optional.

 -linear - Whether this genome is linear.
 Linear genomes are drawn as a circle with a line drawn between the start and end of the sequence.
 [T/F].
 Default is